MarineEvoEcoLab/EecSeq/Protocol.md

 For Puritz and Lotterhos 2017, we used 4000 ng starting RNA, but because of difficulties assessing and quantifying molluscan RNA, we chose to use a 700 nM working stock with a final reaction concentration of 50 nM.

-#### This will be where we insert the custom adapters that are barcoded with RE sites
+#### This will be where we insert the custom adapters with restriction enzyme sites

 1. Make the adapter ligation **master mix** on ice (multiple volumes by number of samples):